PROBATE FEES AND COSTS IN CALIFORNIA

 Table 1.0 (below) lists the California statutory fees for various sizes of estates.
 Be mindful, however, that these fees may be applied twice– once to cover legal costs related to probate, and once to cover executor fees.

-It is also important to note that such statutory fees contemplate only ordinary probate.
-If the probate proceedings are complicated by lawsuits or tax issues, or if there is a larger than normal inventory of assets going through probate, the court may approve additional fee amounts in excess of the statutory amount, at its discretion.
-The court is typically known to approve additional fees in cases where a dispute arises during the probate process.
+It is also important to note that the statutory fees set forth above only contemplate a basic probate.
+As such, if the probate proceedings are complicated by lawsuits or tax issues, or if there is a larger than normal inventory of assets going through probate (i.e., a family business), the court may approve additional fee amounts in excess of the statutory amount, at its discretion.
+In fact, the court is typically known to approve additional fees in cases where a dispute arises during the probate process.

 In addition to the statutory fees payable to the attorney, the executor, and to the probate referee(s), an estate undergoing probate must also pay court fees and other related costs.
 The total amount of these costs varies from case to case but are usually between $1,000 to $3,000 in additional charges to cover procedural items such as filing fees with the probate court, fees for publication of probate notices (required by statute), and certification of court documents.

 In most cases, probate referees assist in determining the estate’s value by appraising the estate’s non-cash assets.
-The court usually assigns a probate referee to the estate when the probate proceedings are opened.
+In fact, the court usually assigns a probate referee to the estate when the probate proceedings is opened.
 Probate referees receive a fee based on 0.1% of the non-cash assets appraised.
 For example, in the case of a home valued by the probate referee at $1 million dollars, this amounts to a fee of $1,000.
 Although this fee isn’t too bad, it’s just another probate related cost that could be avoided with proper trust-based planning.

 |ESTATE VALUE||STATUTORY FEE|